UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _How does the paper use computational methods to ask and answer a question?_

 This study explores racial discrimination in online marketplaces for accommodation, specifically, Airbnb.
-In contrast to previous work by some of the authors, this study uses an experimental approach to uncover causal mechanisms at play in rentals to black and white renters and black and white hosts.
+In contrast to previous work by some of the authors, this study uses an experimental approach to uncover causal mechanisms at play in rentals to black and white renters by black and white hosts.

 Using manufactured guest accounts, researchers inquired about the availability of 6,400 listings across five US cities.
 Guest accounts were identical, except for names, which were either "black" or "white" names, per work by Bertrand and Mullainathan. (in Edelman et al 2017, 2)

-Subjects (hosts) were contacted by guest accounts with a combination of 2 out of four treatment variables (male/female, black/white), as expressed through their names.
+Subjects (hosts) were contacted by guest accounts with a combination of two features out of two sets of treatment variables (male/female, black/white), as expressed through their names.
+For example, one of the black, male names used was Rasheed.
 From subjects' reaction, combined with observational data, researchers sought to identify causal mechanism at play in hosts' receptiveness to potential guests.

 ### Evaluation of Research Design Effectiveness